 Deadhead summer bedding regularly so that all the plants' energy goes into making new flowers.
 This, together with regular watering and a high potash feed, will maximise the blooms and keep the plants healthy.

-Use shears to cut back geraniums and as soon as Delphiniums finish flowering cut them back to ground level you'll be rewarded with a second show of flowers.
+Stake heavy dahlias, use shears to cut back geraniums and as soon as delphiniums finish flowering cut them back to ground level, you'll then be rewarded with a second show of flowers.